realmatterio/ArtUSD/mockup/Stablecoin Framework Specification.md

      - **Travel Rule**:
        - Option: ISO 20022.
        - Description: Standard for exchanging financial transaction data to comply with cross-border regulatory requirements.
 - **Navigation**: A "Try POS Payment" button styled as a hopping down arrow with a glowing hover effect.
-Clicking opens `Staking.html` in a new browser tab.
+Clicking opens the url `qbesu-wallet.web.app` in a new browser tab.

-## 4. Technical Requirements
+## 4. Other Technical Requirements
-- **Frontend**:
-  - HTML5 for structure, CSS3 for styling (including gradients, shadow boxes, and glowing effects), and JavaScript for interactivity (e.g., dropdowns, button actions).
-  - Use a modern CSS framework (e.g., Tailwind CSS or Bootstrap) to streamline responsive design and animations.
-- **Assets**:
-  - Include `RWA.png` for the introductory page.
-  - External HTML files: `Issurance.html`, `Staking.html` (assumed to be provided or placeholders).
 - **Interactivity**:
   - Dropdown menus dynamically update based on selections (e.g., collateral type sub-options).
   - Buttons trigger navigation to new tabs or pages with smooth animations.